Honestjoewillie/aca-01-lessons/README.md

 * Using `()`: Both empty and with parameters!

+  * named and anonymous functions: why we have both

 ### Git Flow Reminder

 * `git checkout master` OR `gh-pages` (whichever is your origin)